Safest Neighborhoods to Live in New York City in 2025

 Total crime: 1,186 per 100,000 people.

-In 2021, Fresh Meadows was called one of the safest neighborhoods in New York City by the New York Post.
+In 2021, Fresh Meadows was named one of the safest neighborhoods in New York City by the New York Post.

 It’s prominent for its single-family homes and attractions like Flushing Meadows Corona Park, Cunningham Park, Kissena Park, and the nearby Alley Pond Environmental Center.